My unconventional, spirit-led healing after my narcissistic mother was gone.

 Founder & Creator of The Weight of Belief

-I didn’t realize I was abused until I was 53 years old.
+I didn’t realize I was abused until I was 53 years old

-And even then, I barely believed it.
+And even then, I barely believed it because I didn’t want to believe it.

-That silence is what led me here.
+That collapse is what led me here

-And eventually—so did the questions no therapist could answer.
+And eventually, so did the questions no therapist could answer.

 But the ache of WHY never lifted.